pateljunaid/LoveLetter/README.md

 # LoveLetter

-Android implementation of the card game Love Letter
+Android online multiplayer implementation of the card game Love Letter using Firebase